 Here are several top waterfall hikes around the state to explore:

-While some trails remain temporarily closed due to the Eagle Creek Fire restoration efforts, many other iconic trails — notably Latourell Falls and Bridal Veil Falls — remain open.
-They will likely be busy all spring and summer.
+While Multnomah Falls gets a lot of attention — and visitors — nearby Latourell Falls and Bridal Veil Falls offer easy hikes apart from the main waterfall corridor of the Gorge.
+Nonetheless they will likely be busy all spring and summer.
 Avoid congestion and limited parking by visiting during the week and early in the day.
 Latourell’s impressive 224-foot cascade will still be there, as will its family-friendly 2.4-mile round-trip loop, but with a lot fewer crowds.
 See what trails are open with this handy map by Friends of the Columbia Gorge.

 Umbrella Falls, in the Mt.
 Hood Natural Forest, is an awe-inspiring trek with striking technicolor views on the way to the 59-foot falls.
 The moderate hike will take 2-3 hours, depending on how long you meander along the fluffy white beargrass, deep purple lupine and bright red Indian paintbrush.
 The scene is picture-perfect on a clear spring day when Mt.
 Hood appears on the skyline.
 Bring a picnic and make a day of the 4.2-mile loop, stopping at sister Sahalie Falls along the way.